See what you touch.

 A comprehensive understanding of the viscera and their fascial relationships requires a thorough understanding of the layers which surround them and form their context.
 All are strongly encouraged to engage the material in the first three volumes to achieve a full appreciation and understanding of Vol. 4.
 The material found on these disks is unique, cannot be found in books, and represents a leap beyond established regional perspectives.

 I do sincerely appreciate your interest!
-If you have any trouble ordering online, or prefer to order by phone, simply Contact me!
+If you have any trouble ordering online, simply Contact me!

 Each volume of this series presents the anatomy of human form, layer by layer, from an integral, whole body perspective.
 The DVDs in this series systematically document tissues and dissection perspectives missing from the established anatomical texts and videos.
 Skin, superficial fascia, deep fascia, muscle, visceral wrappings and viscera are dissected and demonsrated on camera as whole body layers in a series of truly unique and revealing sequences available nowhere else.
 In these DVDs, the viewer is brought directly into the laboratory as a first-hand eye-witness to the dissection and discovery process.